ACM SIGGRAPH News

 From the Association for Computing Machinery's Special Interest Group on Computer Graphics and Interactive Techniques.

-The ACM SIGGRAPH 2005 election results are in.
-G. Scott Owen was elected President, and Alyn Rockwood was elected Vice President.
-New offices begin on July 1, 2005.
-We appreciate the commitment to ACM SIGGRAPH that all the candidates made in accepting the nominations and regret that the candidates who were not elected will not serve on the Executive Committee at this time.
-We are sure that such outstanding volunteers will have many other opportunities to serve within ACM SIGGRAPH, and we look forward to continuing to work with all the candidates in some way.
+The ACM SIGGRAPH 2006 election results are in.
+Jeff Jortner was elected Treasurer, Rick Barry was elected Director for Education and Jim Kilmer was elected Director at Large.
+New offices begin on July 1, 2006.
+We appreciate the commitment to ACM SIGGRAPH that all the candidates made in accepting the nominations.
+We are sure that such outstanding volunteers will have many other opportunities to serve within ACM SIGGRAPH, and we look forward to continuing to work with all the candidates.